Shawki45/ReadMe-Creator/develop/readme.md

   ## Features
-  when you open the app you make an account, and than you click on begin and the quiz app will begin.
+  You can filter out what kind of quiz you want to take.

   ## How to Contribute
-  undefined
+  By leaving good reviews and also suggestions if it needs improvement.

   ## Tests
-   undefined
+   multiple choice

   ## Questions
-  You can reach me at my email shawguy@yahoo.com or my github which is https://github.com/Shawki45.
+  You can reach me at email, Shawguy@yahoo.com or my git hub https://github.com/Shawki45